 Guide To Visiting Antelope Canyon

-Navajo Nation Parks & Recreation oversees all Navajo Tribal Parks on the Navajo Nation Reservation.
-It’s mission is to protect, preserve and manage tribal parks, monuments and recreation areas for the perpetual enjoyment and benefit of the Navajo Nation.
+• Navajo Nation Parks & Recreation oversees all Navajo Tribal Parks on the Navajo Nation Reservation.
+Its mission is to protect, preserve, and manage tribal parks, monuments and recreation areas for the perpetual enjoyment and benefit of the Navajo Nation.

-Antelope Canyon is located 10 minutes east of Page, near the Arizona-Utah border.
+Antelope Canyon is located 10 minutes east of Page, Arizona near the Arizona-Utah border.
 Most tours begin in Page or at the park's entrance off Highway 98.

 Here are distances to Antelope Canyon from popular nearby destinations:

-- Antelope Canyon to Phoenix- 275 miles
+• Antelope Canyon from Phoenix - 275 miles

-- Antelope Canyon to Flagstaff- 130 miles
+• Antelope Canyon from Flagstaff - 130 miles

 Best Time To Visit Antelope Canyon